projectcalico/calico/master/security/adopt-zero-trust.md

 **Requirement 1:** All network connections are subject to enforcement (not just those that cross zone boundaries).

 **Requirement 2**: Establishing the identity of a remote endpoint is always based on multiple criteria including strong cryptographic proofs of identity.
-In particular, network-level identifiers like IP address & port are not sufficient on their own as they can be spoofed by a hostile network.
+In particular, network-level identifiers like IP address and port are not sufficient on their own as they can be spoofed by a hostile network.

 **Requirement 3**: All expected and allowed network flows are explicitly whitelisted.
 Any connection not explicitly whitelisted is denied.